Export Image

 See the Technical Considerations section of this article for additional information about these options.

-1. When you finish configuring your restore, click Export.
-If you chose Network Share as the Destination, proceed to the Exporting to a Network Share section of this article.
-If you selected USB, connect a USB drive large enough to store the exported image, and proceed to the Exporting to a USB Drive section.
+If y USB is chosen, connect a USB drive large enough to store the exported image, and proceed to the Exporting to a USB Drive section.

 Technical Considerations